idaholab/Deep-Lynx-ML-Adapter/variable_selection/user_guide/README.md

 The `independent variables` and `dependent variables` are a list of the column names that will be selected from the dataset.
 A list of column names for the Response/y/Label was chosen to account for future improvements in the machine learning field which could allow predictions of multiple variables.

+Note: For unsupervised learning, an empty list for the dependent_variables should be provided to instantiate the `ML_Model` object.

 ```JSON
 {
     "independent_variables": [